imranraad07/SE-Emotion-Study/README.md

      - data_augmenter-unconstrained.py: contains implementation of Unconstrained strategy.
      - data_augmenter-lexicon.py: contains implementation of Lexicon strategy.
      - data_augmenter-polarity.py: contains implementation of Polarity strategy.
- - __/esem-e__: A folder that contains esem-e related code, data preprocessing, preprocessed datasets, and predictions.
-     - svm.py: codes for the SVM model described in the esem-e model.
   - __/results__: A folder that contains the results of all experiments for all tools.
  - Annotation Instructions.docx: contains the annotation instructions that the annotators used.
  - requriments.txt: contains the The python libraries used in this experiment.